aimms/how-to/Articles/611/611-speed-up-mip-solve.rst

 * Gurobi: :ref:`option-GUROBI-mip_start` to 'Yes'

-* COPT: :ref:`option-COPT-mip_start` to 'Use full solutions' or Use partial solutions
+* COPT: :ref:`option-COPT-mip_start` to 'Use full solutions' or 'Use partial solutions'

 * CBC: :ref:`option-CBC-mip_start` to 'On'